Christian McKay

 Christian Stuart McKay (born 30 December 1973) is an English stage and screen actor.
-He is perhaps best known for his portrayal of Orson Welles in the 2008 film Me and Orson Welles, for which he was nominated for over two dozen awards including the BAFTA Award for Best Supporting Actor.
-He also appeared in movies such as Florence Foster Jenkins, The Theory of Everything, Tinker Tailor Soldier Spy and Rush.
+He is best known for his portrayal of Orson Welles in the 2008 film Me and Orson Welles, for which he was nominated for over two dozen awards including the BAFTA Award for Best Supporting Actor.
+He also appeared in Florence Foster Jenkins, The Theory of Everything, Tinker Tailor Soldier Spy and Rush.

 Early life

 McKay was born in Bury, Lancashire.
 He has a sister, Karen.
 His mother, Lynn, worked as a hairdresser, and his father, Stuart, was a railway worker.
 He studied piano as a youth, and performed the Rachmaninoff Piano Concerto No. 3 at age 21.
 McKay subsequently halted his concert career and enrolled at the Royal Academy of Dramatic Art to study acting.

 Career

 McKay's television appearances include portraying conductor Pierre Monteux in the BBC TV production Riot at the Rite (2005).
 His first film appearance was in Abraham's Point (2008).

 After seeing a performance of Rosebud at the 2007 "Brits Off Broadway" festival, Richard Linklater cast McKay as Welles in his film Me and Orson Welles, retaining McKay over the subsequent producer objections to his casting.
 In this, his second film and first lead role, McKay received critical praise for his performance as Orson Welles.

 McKay has recently been seen in the biographical drama Rush, alongside Chris Hemsworth and Daniel Brühl, the BAFTA-nominated music film Northern Soul, and the Oscar-winning biographical drama The Theory of Everything, alongside Eddie Redmayne and Felicity Jones.
 All of these were met with critical acclaim, with The Theory of Everything receiving a nomination for the Academy Award for Best Picture.